gamilaaly/Data-Anlysis-Advanced-Nanodegree/Build Data Dashboards - US Census Demographic Data/README.md

 3- **You can also come up with your own question!**
 As you work with the data, come up with a question you're curious about and can be answered from the data.
 Build a dashboard or story to answer your question and lead viewers to that answer.

+### Submission
+Ready to submit your project?
+Click on the "Submit Project" button or go back to your Udacity Home and click on the project, then follow the instructions to submit!
+Make sure you include the following files and information:
+- A PDF or Markdown report that includes the following sections:
+  - Links to your dashboards or story
+You must submit url links for each of your visuals from Tableau Public.
+If you need a reminder on how to save to Tableau Public, please see the next concept.
+  - Summary: brief description of the visualization and the main story or findings conveyed
+  - Design: explain any design choices you made including changes to the visualization after collecting feedback
+  - Resources: list of Web sites, books, forums, blog posts, GitHub repositories etc that you referred to or used in this submission (Add N/A if you did not use such resources).

 ### Supporting Materials
 This is the Kaggle dataset for the US Census Demographic Data [US Census Demographic Data](https://www.kaggle.com/datasets/muonneutrino/us-census-demographic-data).